 - Electrical stimulation to help with pain relief

 - Myofascial release

-Also, as a pet owner, you’re given a home exercise program that includes a video and written instructions, to help you help your pet achieve the most successful outcome.
+Also, as a pet owner, you’re given a home exercise program and written instructions to help you help your pet achieve the most successful outcome.

 Can your pet benefit from rehab?
 Yes!
 Our Director of Rehabilitation explains the benefits: